jlarsen-usgs/census-data-collector/README.md

 # if the shapefile has a label field for polygons we can tag data
 # using the field parameter
 tigweb = TigerWeb(shp_file, field="name")

+# if you have only specific fields that you would like
 tigweb.get_data(2010, outfields=(TWV.geoid, TWV.state, TWV.county,
                                  TWV.tract, TWV.blkgrp, TWV.block))

+# default method gets all relevant tigerweb attributes
+tigweb.get_data(2010)

 features = tigweb.features
 ```